We’re finally on to the next logical step in our study of signal integrity – impedance. So what is impedance and why does it matter?

 We also need to consider that the trace could be a microstrip (on the outer layer of the board) or a stripline (on an inner layer with references above and below the trace) structure.
 There are other types of structures such as dual stripline or buried microstrip but I just wanted to provide an example of 2 of the primary types of structures you’ll deal with.
 In both examples, when you decrease the dielectric thickness, you’ll decrease the impedance.
 Likewise, increasing thickness will increase impedance.
 Generally speaking, for the same dielectric thickness and trace width, you’ll have a higher impedance on a microstrip line than you will for a stripline because of the additional capacitance provided in the stripline structure.

 The other important piece relative to the dielectric is the dielectric constant.
-Standard FR4 material in most PCBs will have a relative dielectric constant (commonly seen as Er or Dk - these symbols are interchangeable) on average of about 4.3 but if you choose a dielectric with a much lower Er, it will cause the impedance to increase.
-Similarly, if you were to increase the Er, it would cause the impedance to go up.
+Standard FR4 material in most PCBs will have a relative dielectric constant (commonly seen as Er or Dk – these symbols are interchangeable) on average of about 4.3 but if you choose a dielectric with a much lower Er, it will cause the impedance to increase.
+Similarly, if you were to increase the Er, it would cause the impedance to go down.
 The leaver you have to control the Er is the laminate you choose for the stackup design.
 If you want to see your options in more exotic materials, check out Isola or Rogers who are just two options of several in the laminate material industry.

 So what makes all these properties behave the way they do?
 You can trace most of the changes down to how the capacitance is calculated.
 Looking at the equation for capacitance in a parallel plate, we can see there is dependency on dielectric constant, separation between the plates (d), as well as the area (A).